The Trust's Diversity and Inclusion Statement

 To report discrimination, bullying or harassment from a patient /service user or member of the public:

-• Report the incident to your line manager / person in charge, a Trust senior manager or via the Ulysses incident reporting system.
+• Report the incident to your line manager/person in charge, a trust senior manager or via the Ulysses incident reporting system.